atebitftw/zart/README.md

 * Infidel: https://www.myabandonware.com/game/infidel-2d

 ## How Do I Play Games With This Library
 You would have to write your own client which would manage the i/o between the player and the interpreter.

-I will be publishing a web app soon that will use this library to play games.
+I have started working on a web based player, which is still in very early stages: https://prujohn.github.io/zart/#/

+I will be open-sourcing the code for it soon.

 ## Next Steps ##
 * Bug fixes, optimization, enhancements to some op codes.